dart-archive/www.dartlang.org/src/site/tools/pub/glossary.markdown

 A package can be an entrypoint in some contexts and not in others.
 Lets say your app uses a library package A. When you run your app, A is not the entrypoint package.
-However, if you go over to A and execute its unit tests, in that context, it *is* the entrypoint since your app isn't involved.
+However, if you go over to A and execute its tests, in that context, it *is* the entrypoint since your app isn't involved.

 ### Entrypoint directory {#entrypoint-directory}